mysociety/composite_uk_imd/readme.md

 In many cases, the two kinds of deciles are similar if based in English data (only 11% of areas have disagreements between the two kinds of deciles).
 If unsure, think about how you would explain what is happening in your analysis (e.g. if conceptually exploring `UK deprivation`, it is best to stick to the population deciles).

+### How would I map this data - what variable should I use?

+There is no single answer to this question.
+There are four files that cover the whole UK at the small area level (`UK_IMD_E.csv`, `UK_IMD_N.csv`, `UK_IMD_S.csv`, `UK_IMD_W.csv`), each of which is slightly different.
+If you are an England-based researcher, for example, and you want to map the whole UK in a comparable way so that you can meaningfully compare patterns of deprivation in East London with patterns of deprivation in the Scottish Highlands, then you would use the `UK_IMD_E.csv` file and make a map using the `UK_IMD_E_pop_decile` column in this dataset.
+This would create a map that puts every LSOA/SOA/DZ in the UK into one of ten deciles (1 = most deprived, 10 = least deprived) so that an equal number of people are in each decile (n.b. this means that there won't be an equal number of small areas in each decile because populations vary by LSOA/SOA/DZ).

+Our advice for anyone making a UK deprivation map would be to use the base UK_IMD file that makes most sense to them from an end user point of view.
+If you primarily work with SIMD data and want to see how the decile position of a data zone in Scotland might compare to an SOA in Northern Ireland or a LSOA in England and Wales, then the UK_IMD_S.csv would likely be most meaningful.

+[Alasdair Rae](https://twitter.com/undertheraedar) has created [a single shapefile](https://drive.google.com/drive/folders/1L-C-Ym7VTwRhIRDQUMHPxFvOznMrKfy3) that covers the different sets of small area that will be helpful in cross-border mapping.

 ## What are the indexes of multiple deprivation?